paybondpaybond

 What happens when delivery is contested?

-The evidence and settlement path stay attached to the same transaction, so disputes can be reviewed against a canonical history instead of vendor-specific logs.
+The proof and review path stay attached to the same marketplace job, so disputes can be reviewed against shared evidence instead of vendor-specific logs or screenshots.

 Why is Signal useful for a marketplace?